 Do you feel a little overwhelmed when looking at your Ancestry DNA matches?
 I find that a great way to tackle thousands of matches is to download them into a spreadsheet.

-This article has a step-by-step tutorial on downloading your Ancestry matches to an Excel spreadsheet.
-We’ve added a quick video for each step so you’ll see exactly what to do if you’re not familiar with Excel.
+This article has a step-by-step tutorial on downloading your Ancestry matches to our Excel spreadsheet template.
+There are quick videos for each step so you’ll see exactly what to do if you’re not familiar with Excel.

-Before we get to the tutorial, I’ll review some benefits and ideas for using a spreadsheet in your research.
+Before we get to the tutorial, I’ll show you exactly what you get in the spreadsheet.
+Then I’ll go through some benefits and ideas for using the spreadsheet in your family tree research.

 Benefits Of Working With Ancestry Matches In A Spreadsheet

-The power of spreadsheets allows me to search, sort, and filter the information I choose to track in a single list.
+The power of spreadsheets lets us search, sort, and filter the match information in a single list.
+Here’s some ways that I put this to use.

 Filtering And Sorting On Tree Size